vinodkd/jmx.js/journal.md

 * added ability to declare a function that returns the data values for the view instead of just an xpath and type. this is also used only for hashtree right now.
 * added hashtree.tmpl that uses all these features

+**Nov-07-2013 04:13 :**  Changing the expand/collapse logic to work with the tree view correctly.
+Might need to split up the expansion of the node's attrs from the expansion of its children.
+Tried an implementation with both conflated, didnt like it.

+**Nov-09-2013 07:01 :**  Fixed issues with display of hashtree:

+* corrected logic that set ids for chilcren to use 2n+1 numbering when looping through pairs
+* changed the location of the expander toggle so that its next to the parent, but refers to the child
+* added logic to not show the + when there is no content in the child, ie its a <hashTree/>
+* changed the + to a ">" and "^" combo with the view changing depending on whether the node is expanded or collapsed

+Because of all this, the rules for templates are becoming longer:

+* They must have a div and a form.
+* to have a parent element's template allocate a specific location for a child's contents, use a `<div class="nodecontents"></div>`
+* If they're using expanders for children, the order must be `<div class="toggle"> <div class="nodecontents"></div><div> .. child .. </div>` where the nodecontents div stands for the parent element.